Toloka/dbt-af/examples/basic_project.md

 To backfill any data interval, you need just to trigger the DAG with the specific date interval, and it will run all the models with tests in one domain.

 ### Single model DAG
-By default `dbt-af` will generate unified DAG with name `dbt_run_model`.
+By default `dbt-af` will generate unified DAG with name `<dbt_project_name>_dbt_run_model`.
 This DAG is made for manual run of a single model.
 It's useful for debugging or backfilling a single model with specified date interval.

 To turn off just set `include_single_model_manual_dag` to `False` in the `dbt-af` configuration.
 ```python